-For more than a decade there have been theoretical discussions about the use of drugs commonly used to treat high blood pressure for use in the treatment of cancer – pancreatic cancer.
+For more than a decade there have been theoretical discussions about the use of drugs commonly used to treat high blood pressure for use in the treatment of cancer – pancreatic cancer (ductal adenocarcinoma of the pancreas).
 And there have been some prior preliminary research studies.

 The authors find and postulate that losartan appears to be the right ARB to optimally increase vascular perfusion and oxygen delivery in the stroma laden environment of pancreatic adenocarcinomas.
 As a part of the study losartan was given together with chemotherapy drugs including 5-FU and doxorubicin, and appears to potentiate chemotherapy delivery to the tumor site in pancreatic cancer.